 Travis Stubbs, Houston, TX, PRM, pictured above, “We’re essentially giving them control of their life back, either if they’re new to limb loss, or if they’re coming to us from a different provider.”

 When thinking about specific patients that our PRMs have been able to see adapt and grow, each has a different story.
-“We had a patient who played the accordion,” Laura began, “and due to his amputation, he hadn't been able to play for a long time.
+“We had a patient who played the accordion,” our PRM from our Minneapolis, MN, center, Laura, began, “and due to his amputation, he hadn't been able to play for a long time.
 Our clinical team created a solution for him and he was able to play the accordion for the first time since his amputation.
 He was so over the moon that he had tears in his eyes.
 Just a small reminder of why we do what we do.
 It's an amazing feeling to think I had a role in connecting this patient with our clinicians so he could get the comprehensive, upper limb care he needed.”

 When asked about his memorable patients, Travis starts with Doug.
 “He is such a super-user.
 A great patient eager to wear his device and get back to his life.
 We’re working on getting him a second body-powered device because he uses these things so much, he’s so rough on them, that we need to make sure he has a backup.”